Book an appointment with Dave.

 Physiotherapist, Researcher, Educator

 Cliffton brings a wide-range of experience from the public hospital system and private clinic settings.
 He has worked at Queensland Health as a Senior Cardiac Physiotherapist in the Cardiac Rehabilitation and Heart Failure Departments.
-Due to his passion for sport and rehabilitation physiotherapy, Cliffton later transferred to the Orthopaedic Physiotherapy Screening Multidisciplinary Clinic as an Advanced Musculoskeletal Physiotherapist.
+Due to his passion for sport and rehabilitation physiotherapy, Cliffton later joined the Orthopaedic Physiotherapy Screening Multidisciplinary Clinic as an Advanced Musculoskeletal Physiotherapist.
 Since his move to Sydney, he has worked in private practices in Bella Vista, Five Dock and now at Potts Point.
-Apart from special interest in performing artists injuries, Cliffton has undertaken extensive post-graduate training in western acupuncture and dry needling, temporomandibular joint dysfunction management and shoulder rehabilitation.
+Apart from special interest in performing artists' injuries, Cliffton has undertaken extensive post-graduate training in western acupuncture and dry needling, temporomandibular joint dysfunction management, and shoulder/elbow/wrist rehabilitation.

 Ph.D, B.Physio (Hons 1), G.Dip.Music, G.Cert.EdStudies (Higher Ed), Certificates in Clinical Pilates (Matwork and Equipment), APAM

 Ollie graduated from the University of South Australia first with a Bachelor of Human Movement, with a focus on sport and exercise science before moving on to attain his Master in Physiotherapy where he achieved the highest academic score in his cohort.
 Ollie has since been based in Adelaide where he has honed his musculoskeletal skills working in private practice as well as with local sporting teams and has been based in Sydney since 2015.